Total Live Articles: 383

 BUT once +ve, remains +ve lifelong even after successful treatment.

-Therefore, cannot distinguish between active and past infections
+Therefore, it cannot distinguish between active and past infections

 Non-treponemal VDRL, RPR Antibodies against cardiolipin-lecithin-cholesterol complexes released from damaged host cells Non-treponemal tests are quantitative tests (reported as titre) used for: